smdaa/smdaa.github.io/content/post/nyquist–shannon-in-the-frequency-domain-and-beyond.md

 You can find the code [here](https://github.com/smdaa/dsp-manifesto/blob/main/nyquist-shannon/1d_compressive_sampling_demo.py)

-In nature signals are rarely this sparse, but they are quite sparse nonetheless.
+In nature, signals are rarely this sparse, but they are quite sparse nonetheless.

 We first undersample the signal on a regular grid (uniform downsampling).
 As expected from the Nyquist–Shannon rule, once the effective sampling rate drops too low, the sampled points no longer correspond to the original waveform.